 Angel's business model has a distinctive feature.
-The company ups the utilisatition rate of the existing opportunities, capacities and assets to grow business, rather than to create new ones.
-For instance, the park-hotel 'King Bagrat's Mountain' in Sukhum was restored from the Sukhum Tourist Base, which was known all over the USSR and the Socialist block but neglected and abandoned in 1990-s and early 2000-s.
+The company ups the utilisatition rate of the existing opportunities, capacities and assets to grow business, rather than to create new ones from scratch.
+For instance, the park-hotel 'King Bagrat's Mountain' in Sukhum was restored from the Sukhum Central Tourist Base, which was known all over the USSR and the Socialist block but neglected and abandoned in 1990-s and early 2000-s.
 Building such a park-hotel from scratch on a greenfield site would cost dozens times more.
 This business approach adds flexibility in the age of turbulence and limits the company's financial risks, while increasing capacity utilisation.

 Angel Taxi was selected for European Business Angel Network Congress in 2012.

-See how Visa, MasterCard payment for taxi goes in the video.
+See how Visa, MasterCard payment for taxi in Moscow goes in this video.

 After the sanctions have been implemented some banks might experience difficulties in processing payment by Visa, MasterCard in Russia.
-That is why cash payment is much more preferred.
+That is why cash payment is preferred.

-In this video Moscow-based Russian-language Village daily asked UK-based Wallpaper magazine staff to pronounce transliteration of some metro station names and common words.
+In this video Moscow-based Village daily asked UK-based Wallpaper magazine staff to pronounce transliteration of some Moscow metro station names and common words.
 Well, it is not only about how difficult it is to pronounce some of the names for a foreigner.
 It is more about how difficult it is for a Russian to understand half of those pronounced transliterations if no graphical help is provided.
-That is the part of the learning curve for Angel Taxi operators – to understand what Moscow streets clients mean and try to pronounce in English...
-With this in mind, please try to tell us not only the name of your hotel, but its address as well.
+That is the part of the learning curve for Angel Taxi English-speaking operators – to understand what Moscow streets clients mean and try to pronounce in English (sometimes amazingly challenging)...
+With this in mind, please try to write \ tell us not only the name of your hotel, but its address as well.

-If you underestimate these difficulties, watch the speech of Vitaly Mutko, Russia’s Sports Minister during Russia’s bid for World Cup 2018.
+If you underestimate these difficulties, watch the reverse situation - the speech of Vitaly Mutko, Russia’s Sports Minister during Russia’s bid for World Cup 2018 - in English.
 The subtitles are allegedly the lines from an allegedly leaked and allegedly official but still allegedly confidential script in Russian…